JeromeRGero/3-23/README.md

 # 3-23 Tile

-A simple front end website for my dad.
+A simple front end website for my Dad.

-This project is just going to use
+This project is just going to use:
 - HTML
 - CSS
 - and JS if need be